Personal Loans for Temporary Residents

 • Late payment fee: up to $50 for each late submission

-However, there are many lenders who don’t charge one or both of the former two fees as part of their personal loan package.
+However, there are many lenders that don’t charge one or both of the former two fees as part of their personal loan package.
 In some cases, the establishment fee is represented as a percentage of your loan sum, so it’ll vary from person to person.

 What can I use my personal loan for?